vdynak/scholarship-fund-contract/README.md

 ## Purpose of the Contract

-`ScholarshipFund` is a decentralized smart contract that manages scholarship or grant distribution without relying on a single trusted organization.
+`ScholarshipDis.` is a decentralized smart contract that manages scholarship or grant distribution without relying on a single trusted organization.

 The contract allows: